pjjongenelen/newscript/data/README.md

 3. [Snippets](Snippets)

 ## MUC-4
 We use a version of the MUC-4 dataset provided by Nguyen et al. (2015) as our raw data source.
-The original MUC-4 data contains many elements that are not usually present in news articles, and Nguyen et al. filtered out precisely this information.
-This includes annotation details from radio intervies, non-alphanumeric characters, etc.
+The original MUC-4 data contains many elements that are not usually present in news articles such as annotation details from radio intervies, non-alphanumeric characters, etc. Nguyen et al. filtered out precisely this information, which saves us a preprocessing step whilst maintaining all content of the dataset that is relevant in the scope of this project.
 For a comparison between the original and the data from Nguyen, see the snippets at the end of this document.

 Source: https://www-nlpir.nist.gov/related_projects/muc/muc_data/muc_data_index.html